 This simple study method helps you process what you read and dissect passages of Scripture.
 It also encourages you to search for key pieces of information and summarize what you read.
 This effective format will be perfect for Bible study beginners and pros, too!

-Study the Bible with the Cornell Note Taking Method
+Study the Bible using the Cornell Note Taking Method

-Gather your needed supplies, including a Bible, pen and paper.
+Gather your Bible study tools, including a Bible, pen and paper.
 Draw the following diagram on your own paper before reading the chosen passage of Scripture.
 (When you’re not sure where to start reading, choose a small chapter of one of the Gospels.
 I love studying the life of Jesus! )

 If you enjoy topical Bible studies, this format will also work well for that type of reading, too.
 When doing a topical study, write the topic you plan to research on the top line of the form.